iterative/dvc.org/content/docs/start/visualization.md

 ### Creating plots from tabular data

 A useful plot to show the classification performance is the [confusion matrix].
-In order to produce it, DVC expects a CSV **plot file** in the form:
+In order to produce it, DVC expects a CSV **plots file** in the form:

 ```csv
 actual,predicted